thomasdunlap/CarND-Behavioral-Cloning-P3/README.md

 ![Nvidia model][Nvidia_model]

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists convolutional neural network with 5x5 and 3x3 filter sizes, and depths between 24 and 64 (model.py lines 18-24)

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).